 The town of West Point; much like a heavy smoker, looked old in appearance as the rich white smoke from the paper mill deteriorated the atmosphere and corroded the face of the surrounding houses.
 According to legend the local ghost wandered the railway leading to and from the mill looking for his head.
-Dozens have claimed to see a lone light like that of a lantern wandering the rail road tracks at night.
-Barnaby recalled a few people telling him they had seen the eerie light strolling through the dark, but he didn’t believe them.
-Most likely the light came from an actual person tending to the tracks or a mill employee.
+Dozens have claimed to see a lone lantern light wandering the rail road tracks at night.
+Levi recalled a few people telling him they had seen the eerie glow strolling through the dark but he figured the light likely came from an actual person tending to the tracks.

-“I know about West Point but haven’t hung out by the tracks late at night.
+“I know about West Point but haven’t hung out near the tracks late at night.
 I’ll leave that up to the kids.
 I don’t know much about Church Hill.”

 The old woman’s eyes sparkled.
-“A family mistakenly buried their comatosed daughter alive because they thought she had died.
+“A family mistakenly buried their comatose daughter alive because they thought she had died.
 Shortly afterward a man dug her up to steal jewels buried with her.
 He couldn’t remove her ring so the filthy animal cut off her finger!
 That’s when she woke.
-Of course he thought she had come back to life so he ran.
+Of course he thought she had risen from the dead so he ran.
 The poor girl crawled through the snow bleeding to the front door of her home but her father believed her scratching at the door came from wild animals.
 He found her the next day frozen.”

 “What a terrible story!”

 His reaction energized the woman.
-“You know burying people alive was not so uncommon at one time.
+“You know burying people alive was common at one time.
 They say that’s where the expression “saved by the bell” came from.”

 She shrugged.
-“They say people were so scared of being buried alive that family would tie a string to the deceased’s finger and at the other end, above the soil, they would tie a bell.
-That way the buried person could ring the bell and let people know they were still alive.”
+“They say people so feared being buried alive that family tied a string to the deceased’s finger and at the other end, above the soil, they tied a bell.
+That way the buried person could ring the bell.”

-Barnaby shook his head in confusion.
-“How in the world could someone confuse you for being dead when you’re alive?
-Even back then they knew if you were still breathing that you weren’t dead.”
+Levi shook his head in confusion.
+“How in the world could someone confuse you for being dead when you’re alive, even back then?”

 “People once thought the world was flat too.”

-Barnaby sighed.
-He saw no sense in arguing though he had a hard time in allowing anyone to go on believing such non-sense.
+Levi sighed.
+He saw no sense in arguing though he had a tough time in allowing her to go on believing such non-sense.

 “I’m not real interested in West Point or Church Hill.
 From what I’ve read about these woods in books and old newspaper articles, this place dwarfs those in terms of ghostly activity.
-The stories I read astounded me so here I am.
-I’m curious to see what all the fuss is about.”
+The stories astounded me so here I am to see what all the fuss is about.”

-“Hmph,” she snorted, “there has been more than one curious person who wished they hadn’t been so much so.
+“Hmph,” she snorted, “there has been more than one curious person who wished they hadn’t been so.
 I’ve heard their screams as they run out of the woods at night.
-I suppose though the hauntings are not what attracted them.
-Most people don’t believe in such things but the ghosts are there, I would testify to it.”
+Most people don’t believe in such things but the ghosts are there, I’ll testify to it.”

-Barnaby’s interest stirred.
+Levi’s interest stirred.
 “You’ve seen them?”
 He didn’t expect to learn much on his trip to the woods other than to record a description of the area.
-If this woman had indeed seen anything, it could help his story.
-“I have read some of the stories but I’ve never spoken to someone who has seen anything.”
+If this woman had indeed seen the supernatural her account could help his story.
+“I have read some of the stories but I’ve never spoken to an eye witness.”

 The old woman catching on to his excitement flashed a cunning smirk.
 “I’ll tell you what,” she said with a sly smile, “if you go to the store and get me a bottle of liquor, I’ll tell you everything I know.”

 Are you kidding me?
-Barnaby, put off at first over her desire for alcohol, reconsidered her proposal for a moment.
-How accurate a story could he get if this woman were under the influence?
-He wasn’t sure either whether he wished to endure her company or her swarm of “pet” wasps for much longer than he already had.
-He decided though she could very well prove to be his best source of information.
-To write a page turner, he must be willing to make sacrifices.
+Levi, put off at first over her desire for alcohol, reconsidered her proposal for a moment.
+How accurate a story would he get if this woman were drunk?
+He had little desire to further endure her company or her swarm of “pet” wasps more than he had.
+But he decided she may well prove to be his best source of information.

 He sighed.
 “What kind of liquor do you drink?”

-“I’ll be back in fifteen minutes,” Barnaby said jogging towards his car, “Don’t go anywhere!”
+“I’ll be back in fifteen minutes,” Levi said jogging towards his car, “Don’t go anywhere!”

-“If I could go anywhere, I’d go get the liquor myself,” she hollered back surprisingly loud for an elderly person.
+“If I could go, I’d go get the liquor myself,” she hollered, surprisingly loud for an elderly person.

 He waved to her as he drove off but she did not return it nor did she even smile.
-She went back to rocking and watching the woods and Christian wondered if he was being conned.
+She returned to rocking and watching the woods and Levi wondered if she was conning him.